On Limit Eigenvalue Distributions Associated to Residual Chains of Groups: Introduction

-for all $\lambda \in (0, 1).$ L{\"u}ck discovered that, since the characteristic polynomial of $A_i$ has coefficients in $\Z$, the product of all non zero eigenvalues of $A_i$ has absolute value greater then one.
-Further the absolute value of each eigenvalue of $A_i$ is bounded by the operator norm of $A$.
-Thus there can not be too many "small" eigenvalues, since otherwise there are not enough "large" eigenvalues such that their product is greater then one.
-From that, using again the theorem of Portmanteau, one can deduce that $\lim\limits_{i \to \infty} \mu_i({0}) = \mu_A(\{0\})$.
-It is then easy to generalize the result to normal matrices $A \in \Mat_n(\Q[G])$.
-Jaikin used a completely different approach to extend this result to normal matrices over $\C[G]$.
+Jaikin-Zapirain used a completely different approach to extend the L{\"u}ck approximation to matrices over $\C[G]$.
 He uses Sylvester matrix rank functions and their natural extensions.
-In \cite{boschheidgen} the author proved the existence of some function $f: \R_+ \to \R_+$ with $\lim\limits_{\lambda \to 0} f(\lambda) = 0$ such that of $\mu_i (0, \lambda) < f(\lambda)$ also for the case of matrices with entries in $\C[G]$.
-Thus a uniform bound similar as in \ref{uniform_bound} does exist although it is not known explicitly.
+From this it is possible to show that equation \ref{measure_Equality} holds also for normal matrices over $\C[G].$ In \cite{boschheidgen} the author proved the existence of some function $f: \R_+ \to \R_+$ with $\lim\limits_{\lambda \to 0} f(\lambda) = 0$ such that $\mu_{A_i} (B(0, \lambda)) < f(\lambda)$ also for the case of normal matrices with entries in $\C[G]$.
+Thus a uniform bound similar as in \ref{uniform_bound} does exist although the function $f$ is not known explicitly.

 The problem of convergence of eigenvalues of non normal matrices has already been studied in the theory of random matrices, see \cite{sniady}.